mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/Cloud/index.md

 #### Encrypt data before upload

-Use this option to encrypt your data before you store it in the cloud.
+Use this feature to encrypt your data before moving it to Dropbox.
+You can encrypt all data before transferring it to the cloud, using the Advanced Encryption Standard (AES) and an encryption key you provide.
+The key will be stored in the systems keychain.
+You cannot set the encryption key if there is cloud activity.

+When you set encryption your files will be stored on Dropbox with a .encryptedzip extension.
+Previously stored hosts will keep their .zip, unencrypted extension, until the are reloaded to the cloud.

 ---